weatry/pattern/README.md

 __Step 11: Remove priceCode£¬move constant to Price  - git checkout rental.11.__

 __Step 12: Change constant to sub class of Price - git checkout rental.12.__

+## stock

+This project is used to illustrate visitor pattern as well as PAC, HMVC.

+## weather

+It's a shipping system.
+It has a service to determine whether it is suitable for sailing based on the weather condition.
+It's a very simple example to illustrate refactor and feature envy, information expert in GRASP.

 ## sequence